01king-ori/Delani/README.md

   I have used html,css and javascript and also jquery on this project

 ## license and copyright
-I have used MIT to licence my work
+I have used MIT to licence my work.